bibekanandadatta/JHU-Dissertation-Template/README.md

 - Currently, 3 numbered environments `\section{}`, `\subsection{}`, and `\subsubsection{}` are activated throughout the document and available in table of contents.
 You can decrease or increase this by tweaking variables: `\NoSectionLevel` and `\NoTocLevel`.
 I personally prefer 2-3 levels for large documents, otherwise, it gets too clumsy and confusing.

-- Space around the headings of different environments is managed by `parskip` package.
+- Space around the headings of different environments is managed by the `parskip` package.
 I found the default settings to be working fine for me.
 But if you would like to customize it, you can add the following command in the preamble:
   ```
   \titlespacing*{<environment-name>}{<space-left>}{<space-before>}{<space-after>}
   ```

 - Add your math macros and settings in the `MATH SETTINGS AND MACROS` section.
 There's a section for non-math `OTHER MACROS` as well.
 Some examples of both types of macros are added there.

-- You can use `\linenumbers` command from `lineno` package anywhere inside the main text document when you would like to have line numbers on the left margin.
+- You can use the `\linenumbers` command from the `lineno` package anywhere inside the main text document when you would like to have line numbers on the left margin.
 It might be useful during the drafting stage.

 - If you find all the packages and their settings and macros to be overwhelming and distracting during the editing process, you can cut and paste all these contents to a separate `my-preamble.tex` file (name it as you like) in the project directory.
 Then you can use the command `input{my-preamble.tex}` to make your main file appear cleaner and less distracting.
 See [managing a large project on Overleaf](https://www.overleaf.com/learn/latex/Management_in_a_large_project).